Calvin-L/backup/README.md

  - detection of moved files
  - deduplication

-## Quickstart
+## "Quick" Start

-Configure:
+You'll need Make, Gradle, and a Java JDK version 10 or higher.

+Make sure you have a `~/.aws/credentials` file with your AWS credentials:

+    [default]
+    aws_access_key_id=ACCESS_KEY
+    aws_secret_access_key=SECRET_KEY

+Configure what files will be backed up:

     cp example-config.json ~/.backup-config.json

 Then edit `~/.backup-config.json` to taste.

-Build the project and do a backup:
+Build the project and show help:

     make
+    ./dist/bin/bkup -h

+To do a backup:

     ./dist/bin/bkup -b

 ## Notes on Concurrency and Consistency